Branded content

-In marketing, branded content (also known as branded entertainment) is content produced by an advertiser or content whose creation was funded by an advertiser.
-In contrast to content marketing (in which content is presented first and foremost as a marketing ploy for a brand) and product placement (where advertisers pay to have references to their brands incorporated into outside creative works, such as films and television series), branded content is designed to build awareness for a brand by associating it with content that shares its values.
-The content does not necessarily need to be a promotion for the brand, although it may still include product placement.
+Branded content (also known as branded entertainment) is a type of entertainment product made or otherwise funded by an advertiser.
+They are designed to build awareness for a particular brand by presenting content that reflects its values and image, without necessarily being presented as a promotion first and foremost.
+Branded content is distinguished from product placement—a business practice in which advertisers pay to have references to their brands incorporated into a work (although branded content may still otherwise contain product placement), and content marketing—the use of content to specifically promote a product, service, or company.

 Unlike conventional forms of editorial content, branded content is generally funded entirely by a brand or corporation rather than a studio or a group of solely artistic producers.
-Examples of branded content have appeared in television, film, online content, video games, events, and other installations.
-Modern branded marketing strategies are intended primarily to counter market trends, such as the decreasing acceptance of traditional commercials or low-quality advertorials.
+Branded content has taken the form of television programming, films, internet video and other digital content, video games, events, and other installations.
+Modern branded marketing strategies are intended primarily to counter market trends, such as the decreasing acceptance of commercials and advertorials.

 History

 Early examples

 The concept of branded content dates back to the early era of broadcasting; many early radio and television programs were controlled by their sponsors and branded with their names, including the Colgate Comedy Hour, Hallmark Hall of Fame, and Westinghouse Studio One.
 Typically, the sponsor coordinated the entire production of the program, with the broadcaster only providing studios and airtime.
-These programs featured segments that promoted the sponsor's products, typically featuring the brand's spokesperson and demonstrations of new products.
+These programs featured advertising segments for the sponsor's products, typically featuring the brand's spokesperson and demonstrations of new products.
 Notable spokespeople often became celebrities in their own right, such as Betty Furness, a B-movie actress whose fame was elevated after becoming a spokesperson for Westinghouse appliances on Studio One (Furness would later work as a consumer affairs reporter for WNBC-TV in New York City).

-Many melodramatic serial dramas targeting women, such as As the World Turns, were produced by the consumer goods company Procter & Gamble; in reference to its products, this prompted the genre as a whole to be dubbed a "soap opera".
+Many melodramatic serial dramas targeting women, such as As the World Turns, were produced by the consumer goods company Procter & Gamble; this prompted the genre as a whole to be dubbed a "soap opera".
 The Revlon cosmetics company gained significant prominence after sponsoring the quiz show The $64,000 Question—which was, for a time, the most-watched program on U.S. television.
 In 1956, the Ford Motor Company's new marque Edsel sponsored a CBS variety special, The Edsel Show, which starred Bing Crosby, Frank Sinatra, and Bob Hope.
-The special was a critical success and widely viewed, but its success did not transfer to Edsel itself, however, which was a high-profile commercial failure.
+The special was a critical success and widely viewed, but its success did not transfer to Edsel itself, which was a high-profile commercial failure.
 By request of Crosby, the special was credited as a production of his alma mater Gonzaga University, with its revenues helping to fund the construction of a new campus library.